 “These awards are recognition of the institutions that are going over and above to exceed their customers’ expectations,” says research manager at Canstar Mitchell Watson.

-Why they won: Competitive products across a broad range of areas for both retail and business customers.
+Why they won: Suncorp was named Bank of the Year for its competitive products across a broad range of areas for both retail and business customers.

 Top products: Home Package Plus, Everyday Options, Everyday Basics account, margin loan, business everyday account.